chrisevett/chrisevett.github.io/about.md

   - Moved from 0 deployment automation for this app to using chef for config management and deployment and test-kitchen for test automation of chef code.
 **Introduced test automation to deployment process**
 	- Investigated and implemented a test automation workflow involving test-kitchen, chefspec, and inspec for unit testing and functional testing of chef code.
+	- Contributed to and created OSS projects to support automation pipeline **See my github at the top :)**
 	- Implemented custom plugins for inspec and test-kitchen to support our specific infrastructure.
 	- Greatly increased speed of deployment code implementation by introducting TDD-style workflow to the team.
 **Source controlled and containerized CI server**